Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and Heegaard Floer homology

 The hypercube structure maps are more complicated.
 We first illustrate the construction in the 1-dimensional case.
 Suppose $\cC$ is the 1-dimensional hyperbox of chain complexes

 The compression of the above hyperbox is the hypercube

+In Section~\ref{sec:hypercube-algebra} we give an alternate description of compression in the 1-dimensional case in terms of box-tensor products of $DA$-bimodules over a certain algebra.

 The same description also works for hyperboxes of size $(1,\dots, 1,d)$.
 That is, we view $\cC$ as a 1-dimensional hyperbox where the complex at each point of $\bE(d)$ is a hypercube of dimension $n-1$.
-Compression in this case is given by function composition.
+Compression in this case is given by composition of hypercube morphisms.